| International

 GOST:

-the British Council's Guide to the Organisation of Science, Engineering
+the British Council's Guide to the Organisation of Science,

-and Technology
+Engineering and Technology in

-in the UK.
+the UK.
 This guide provides links to the websites of all of the

-organisations listed, to find out more about opportunities in UK
+organisations listed, to find out more about opportunities in

-science.
+UK science.
+SISTER

-(Support for International Science, Technology and Engineering Research)
+(Support for International Science, Technology and Engineering

-collaborations.
-This funding route map is for UK researchers, postgraduates
+funding for international collaborations.
+This funding route map is

-and international students who are seeking funding for international collaboration
+seeking funding for international collaboration in science &

-the Office of Science and Technology, The Royal Society and UK Trade and
+Office of Science and Technology, The Royal Society and UK Trade and

-Investment to help researchers find sources of funding for international
+Investment to help researchers find sources of funding for

-| United
+United Nations:

 |